Wonder Bread: Interstate Bakeries/Hostess Brands

+Flowers Foods

-On November 16, 2012, Hostess Brands (Old HB) filed a motion in United States Bankruptcy Court for the Southern District of New York seeking permission to close its business and sell its assets under Chapter 11.
-On November 16, 2012, Hostess Brands (Old HB) closed its United States plants and began liquidation proceedings, temporarily ending production of Wonder Bread in the states.
-Flowers Foods, owner of the Mrs. Freshley's, Tastykake and Dave's Killer Bread brands, announced that it signed an agreement to acquire Hostess' bread brands, including Wonder Bread on January 11, 2013.
+Flowers Foods, owner of the Mrs. Freshley's, Tastykake, and Dave's Killer Bread brands, officially acquired Hostess' bread brands, including Wonder Bread, in March 2013.
 On July 22, 2013, Flowers Foods completed its $355 million acquisition of several breads, bakeries and other assets from the company previously known as Hostess Brands (Old HB), including Wonder Bread.
 Flowers Foods announced on September 12, 2013, that Wonder Bread would return to U.S. store shelves, with delivery of Wonder Bread to stores resuming on September 23.

 In other countries

 Mexico

-Wonder Bread is produced in Mexico by Grupo Bimbo, the largest baking company in the world.
+Wonder Bread was produced in Mexico by Grupo Bimbo, the largest baking company in the world.
 Grupo Bimbo acquired the Mexican rights to the brand and factories in 1986 when it purchased the Mexican subsidiary of Continental Baking Company.

 In 2013, Grupo Bimbo lost in their bid to acquire Hostess bread brands, including Wonder Bread (U.S.), to Flowers Foods during the liquidation of Hostess Brands (Old HB).